NakaoAtsuyuki/GNN-SC-AFIR/README.md

 SubPathsGen=./SPG.py
 ```

-Start GRRM calculation as normally after that
+Start GRRM calculation as normally after that.

 ### Output model and transfer learning